cutdigital/mcut.site/docs/tutorials/helloWorld.md

 ### The cut mesh

 Now that we have defined our source mesh, lets define the cut mesh.
 This will be the object that we will be slicing our cube with.
-Here is what the cut mesh look like, and the code for defining this mesh is provided just below too.
+Here is what the cut mesh looks like, and the code for defining this mesh is provided just below too.

 <div>
   <img src="../../media/gallery/helloWorld/cutmesh.png" style="width:70%" class="center"/>